joyeusenoelle/GuideToMastodon/README.md

 I cannot stress this enough: **Private toots are not encrypted or secure.**

-The admin of your server can read *any* toot posted on their server, as well as *any* toot sent to a user on their server.
+The admin of your server may be able to read *any* toot posted on their server, as well as *any* toot sent to a user on their server. **However**, it's a pain in the ass to do so.
+Your private posts will not appear in the admin panel on the website; your admin has to manually, directly access the database -- typically through logging into the server's command line -- in order to access them.
+This isn't something admins do on a whim; they only do it when they absolutely have to, and this is because:

 This is a necessary security precaution.
 Admins *don't want* to read your private toots, but they have to be *able* to because otherwise private toots allow some users to secretly harass others or to conduct illegal dealings without the admin's knowledge, and under many laws the admin will be responsible for enabling the harassment or illegal behavior *even if they didn't know it was happening*.

 That said, in general, your admin will only look over the toots you've marked Private if they have reason to believe harassment or illicit dealings are going on.
 Make sure you trust your admin to act like this, and if you don't, it might be time to look for another instance.

+While we're on the subject, it's worth noting that this is true of nearly any social media software.
+Twitter admins can read your DMs.
+Forum admins can read your private messages.
+This is not a novel or unusual feature of Mastodon; I'm just making sure you know about it.

 **As a general rule, if an application you're using isn't [peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer) and relies on an intermediary like a server, the information you're sending isn't secure unless you take extra steps outside the application to secure it.**